Akshayars01/Akshayars01/README.md

 - 👋 Hi, I’m @Akshayars01
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Full Stack Development in Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 Reach me @ akshaya.r.saravanan@gmail.com
+- 📫 Reach me at akshaya.r.saravanan@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...

 <!---
 Akshayars01/Akshayars01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.